davified/react-proxy-demo/README.md

 **Solution**: Only use the secrets within the Node proxy.

+**How to test**:

+- Add a `.env` file in the project root.
+- Write the following line in this file: `MY_SECRET_IS='safe'`
+- Next time the 'Get data' button is pressed, the displayed text should be... less smelly :).

 #### Drawback

 Node (express) => more than just static content => cannot be deployed on e.g. Netlify.